Levridge-Tory/LevridgeIntegrationDocs/docs/Integration-Overview.md

   2. The data source responds to the integration event by sending one or more entities to the service bus.
   3. The service bus publishes the message(s) to each subscription
   4. An instance of the integration framework receives the message(s) from a subscription
-  5. The integration framework transforms the message it if needed
+  5. The integration framework transforms the message if needed
   6. The integration framework sends the message to the target data source

 ![General Entity Integration Pattern.](./assets/images/GeneralSynchronizationIntegrations.jpg "General Entity Integartion Pattern")

+The Levridge Integration Framework uses a [Publish and Subscribe messaging pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
+We use the [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) to provide the publish and subscribe mechanism.

+The Levridge Integration Framework is most commonly run in the cloud as an [Azure App Serivce](https://azure.microsoft.com/en-us/services/app-service/).
+It can also run as a windows service or as an IIS application.
+See [this article](./Deploying-Integration-Framework.md) to learn more about the deployment options.

 # Integrations